KLC logo monogram

 Susan grew up on the Space Coast of Florida, loving science and the beach.
 After serving a short time in the secular profession of Systems Analyst, she was called into ordained ministry as an Anglican Priest.
 Alongside hands-on parish ministry, she continued academic interests including a post-graduate degree in Anglican Studies, a DMin in Spiritual Formation, and a PhD in Sacramental Theology.
 After serving in a number of parishes and universities, she has served as the Dean of the Center for Anglican Theology since 2012.
 Her published books are in both the academic field of Eucharistic Theology, and the practical field of Pastoral Care.
 She continues to write in both arenas for the Church and for the Academy.
 As the vision statement of the Center says, she is committed to keeping faith deeply rooted in Scripture, and keeping study deeply rooted in faith.
 She is also committed to practical applications of Scriptural spirituality, including issues of stewardship and animal welfare.

-AJ CALHOUN
+AJ Calhoun

 Associate Fellow